Skip to content

 Decorations

-Create your cookies just the way you like them!
-They are so easy to dress up or keep simple.
-Add sprinkles, icing, chocolate, or specialty candies to make your sugar cookies perfect!
+With no heart-shaped cookie cutter required, these Valentine sugar cookies are easy to dress up or keep simple.
+Add sprinkles, icing, a chocolate kiss, or specialty candies

 • Hearts: You could even put candy heart shapes in the center to dress them up a bit.